A Salad and a Straight Jacket, Please

 Though you can order a “normal” meal at Hospitalis be prepared to eat it with syringes, scalpels and other surgical utensils.
 In that same vein (pun), drinks are served in the likes of test tube vials and I.V. bags.
 If you are the designated driver but can’t resist getting a drink then ordering a Corona beer in a urine sample jar should ensure that you’ll be sober for the trip home.

 Amazingly, Hospitalis is not the world’s only medical themed restaurant.
-We recently reviewed one in Taipei; there’s another in Singapore.
+We previously reviewed one in Taipei; there’s another in Singapore.
 All three were started by former doctors and all have some sort of naughty nurse thing happening (at Hospitalis some of the female wait staff wear rather skimpy nurse’s outfits), which makes us wonder where it is these doctors practiced before getting into the restaurant business.

 Hospitalis, however, is the world’s only medical-themed restaurant where diners can volunteer to be strapped into a straight jacket while being spoon fed by the restaurant’s staff.
 This makes sense to us—you’d have to be crazy to eat here.

-LEARN MORE | READ | FLY THERE | FOLLOW US ON TWITTER |
+LEARN MORE | READ | JOIN US ON TWITTER / FACEBOOK |

 Related posts: